Code-Institute-Submissions/Hemenhk-filmstar_JanResub/README.md

 For the main body text I used Noto Sans.

 I chose to not use extravagent fonts, as it wouldn't suit the purpose of the website.

+## Skeleton

+### Database

+During the production of this website SQLite/Postgres was used as a main database.
+When the website was deployed, Heroku Postgres was used instead.

+The database contains four models, of which one is a custom model

+* __Post__: This model contains information regarding the posts created by the admin.
+* __Comment__: This model contains information regarding the comments written by the site user
+* __User__: This model contains information regarding the user.
+It is a built-in model of Django.
+* __Contact__: Contains information regarding the contact form submitted by the user.